eclipse-archived/orion.client/modules/orionode/README.md

 3. Run `npm start orion` or `node [node_modules]/orion/server.js`.
 4. Go to **[http://localhost:8081](http://localhost:8081)** to use Orion.
 You will be prompted with a basic auth dialog; enter the password you chose earlier.

-The port number can be changed by passing the `-p` argument.
+The port number can be changed by passing the `--port` argument or setting the `PORT` environment variable.

 ### Global installation
 If you installed Orion as a global package with `npm install -g orion`, you can run the command `orion` from any directory (rather than `npm start orion` as outlined above.)